Ashleydai2003/Cove/Backend/API.md

 * message: String
 * requestIds: String[] - IDs of created friend requests

-### `/friend-request/resolve`
+### `/resolve-friend-request`

 Accepts or rejects a friend request.
+Only the recipient can resolve their own friend requests.

 Takes Data Parameters:
-* requestId: String (required) - ID of the friend request to resolve
+* requestId: String (required) - The ID of the friend request to resolve
-* accept: Boolean (required) - true to accept, false to reject
+* action: "ACCEPT" | "REJECT" (required) - The action to take on the request

 Returns:
 * message: String